-If you simply require some extra cushioning, Sorbothane have some great options.
-Sorbothane is a liquid pushed to the maximum of its viscosity, while possessing all the dimensional properties of a solid, giving their insoles the benefits of both states.
-Due to Sorbothane’s liquid properties, under impact the material deforms
+If you simply require some extra cushioning, Sorbothane has some great options.
+Sorbothane is a liquid pushed to the maximum of its viscosity while possessing all the dimensional properties of a solid, giving their insoles the benefits of both states.
+Due to Sorbothane’s liquid properties, under impact, the material deforms

 to absorb the force before dispersing the shock waves laterally and retaking its initial form immediately.
 This means that with the next impact and all those thereafter it is still 100% efficient.
 Utilising Sorbothane’s solid properties, the material deforms proportionally against the impacting party which reduces the speed of impact and thus the weight/pressure available to cause damage; these 2 approaches combined, result in incredible shock absorption.

-Superfeet also offer customised products.
-Alexandra Sports is privileged to be the only running shop in the UK with a Superfeet custom-fit chair; allowing us to make these custom products in store.
-The custom black Superfeet have the same make up as the trim to fit insoles, but the separate components are heated up and then vacuum molded against the foot for a personalised fit.
+Superfeet also offers customised products.
+Alexandra Sports is privileged to be the only running shop in the UK with a Superfeet custom-fit pod; allowing us to make these custom products in-store.
+The custom Superfeet have the same makeup as the trim to fit insoles, but the separate components are heated up and then vacuum moulded against the foot for a personalised fit.
 These are a good option for people who have a significant difference between their left and right feet as they are moulded to each foot separately.
 A more premium option is the custom green Superfeet which comprise a cork layer around the heel; this provides extra stability and also gives more cushioning.

 All of the insoles stocked in store are off the shelf insoles, and while designed to help you exercise more efficiently and reduce injury, they do not offer the same level of personalised support and stability as orthotics.
 We appreciate that orthotics are a more costly option, and it is not uncommon for people to try off the shelf insoles prior to seeking podiatric advice.